OSGeo/gdal/doc/source/programs/gdalbuildvrt.rst

 .. option:: -input_file_list <filename>

-    To specify a text file with an input filename on each line
+    To specify a text file with an input filename on each line.
+See :example:`filelist`.

 .. option:: -q